- Homes For Sale

 Since 1999, Ted has completed two Tenancy in Common to Condominium conversion projects in San Francisco and lives with his family in the second property in Ashbury Heights.
 Ted has represented Buyers and Sellers of many Tenancy in Common properties and has advised them through condominium conversion when possible.

-Ted is a committed husband and father of two daughters who supports local schools and non-profit community supporting organizations like the Boys and Girls Club, the Guardsmen and Tipping Point.
+Ted is a committed husband and father of two daughters who supports local schools and non-profit community supporting organizations.
 Ted lives every day like it could be his last.